 Our guiding principles are to establish and provide continual program monitoring and evaluation efforts.
 All of the programming and curriculum we chose come with program evaluation and data monitoring tools.
+Programmatically, and to track participant progress, we will perform baseline, mid and end of year tests on: ELA/Literacy; Math; Science; and Healthy Lifestyles as well as use school data for each student.

-We will focus on five main elements.
+We will focus on five main elements: